zotiquestgames/loner/en/wip/city_manager.md

 You will play alone, but be sure to play in an environment that is comfortable for you, without overexerting yourself, and reserve the option to stop as soon as you feel uncomfortable for any reason, physical or emotional.
 Don't be afraid to tackle challenging urban themes, but do so in full awareness of your boundaries.

 ### Minimum Requirements
-To play *Urban Planner* you will need:
+To play *City Manager* you will need:
 - **4 six sided dice** (also known as d6s): two pairs of different colors
 - **Paper and writing tools**: at least a sheet of scrap paper and pencil, but index cards or sticky notes are a fine addition
 - **City sheet**: you may use the provided sheet at the back or a simple index card
-- **Notebook**: *Urban Planner* is not a solo journaling game, you can easily play it in the "theater of mind".
+- **Notebook**: *City Manager* is not a solo journaling game, you can easily play it in the "theater of mind".
 But tracking your city's growth makes the experience richer!

 ## The Urban Setting

-Urban Planner places you in the role of a city administrator, mayor, or planning commissioner responsible for guiding a settlement's development.
+City Manager places you in the role of a city administrator, mayor, or planning commissioner responsible for guiding a settlement's development.
 Your decisions will shape not just the physical infrastructure, but the social, economic, and political landscape of your growing community.

 ### Playable Themes